EngineHub/WorldEditDocs/source/localisation.rst

 Zip method
 ~~~~~~~~~~

-Placing a zip file at ``WorldEdit/lang/i18n.zip`` within your game directory will cause WorldEdit to additionally load from this file.
+Placing a zip file at ``WorldEdit/lang/i18n.zip`` within your game directory will cause WorldEdit to load from this file.
 Strings from this zip file will take priority over those within the WorldEdit jar file.

 File method
 ~~~~~~~~~~~

 Rather than using a zip file, you can instead directly store the locale files within folders.
 This would mean that Australian English would be in the ``lang/en-AU`` folder, or Greek would be in the ``lang/el`` folder.
-The "base" translations (``en-US``) would live in a ``lang/strings.json`` file, rather than having their own directory.
+The "base" translations (``en``) would live in a ``lang/strings.json`` file, rather than having their own directory.
 This is because they don't come from CrowdIn, and instead are written by us when writing the plugin.